espruino/EspruinoDocs/tutorials/Thermistors.md

 This Tutorial assumes that you are able to enter code in Espruino.
 If you can't do that yet, please follow the steps on the [[Quick Start]] page.

+**Note:** There's now a [[Thermistor]] module that can handle these calculations for you, however this tutorial will walk you through how it works.

 Introduction
 -----------